hwchen/hwc/content/post/monad_utility.md

 Ok, now knowing the basic structure of how things fit together, I needed to actually put it together.

 `getDirectoryContents` takes a `FilePath` as an argument, but `getCurrentDirectory` returns an `IO FilePath`.
 They don't match! so what should I do?
-I just realized now that I could have used `<-` or `>>=` to bind the value inside `IO FilePath'.
+I just realized now that I could have used `<-` or `>>=` to bind the value inside `IO FilePath`.
 But I had learned something fancier last night, `liftM`!
 And I wanted to use it!
 I knew that I could "lift" the function into the Monad context, so that it could operate on a value enclosed in a Monad (like IO).
 So I did, and it worked great, except now there was a nested monad.

 ```
 liftM getDirectoryContents getCurrentDirectory :: IO(IO [FilePath]))